-(4 credits) This course is the third in a series of five, providing structured, sequential and competency-based assignments in a clinical setting.
-This course provides students with an opportunity to interact with patients and health care team members in a radiology department.
-Students continue to develop their radiographic positioning and equipment manipulation skills to master the knowledge and skills necessary to produce a diagnostic radiograph and practice radiation protection.
-Hours: 520 clinical.
+This course is the third in a series of five, providing structured, sequential and competency-based assignments in a clinical setting.
+In this clinical practicum, students continue the competency process, completing imaging exams on patients while supervised by licensed radiologic technologists.
+Students apply an understanding of radiographic positioning, equipment operation and radiation protection skills in clinical practice.
+Hours: 416 clinical.
 Prerequisites: RDT 155 and RDT 205 with grades of "C" or better or permission of the department head.
 Course fee: \$80.
+Materials fee: \$20.
 Insurance: \$18.
 Usually offered in the summer.